 We recommend that you have done at least one year of consistent yoga practice and are comfortable practicing in the Ashtanga or Vinyasa Flow style.
 If you have a regular yoga practice you may be more ready than you think.
-We're looking for students with a solid foundation in the basic yoga postures.
+We're looking for students with a solid Foundations in the basic yoga postures.
 An advanced yoga student is not someone who can move into the most twisted poses, but someone who comes to the mat with a willingness to learn and who knows the limits of their own body.

 Q: How are the 200 hours covered on this course?